-Students in this program work in an Alachua County school for two semesters while having access to their own mentors, coaches and professors from UF.
+Students in this program work in a K-6 classroom for two semesters while having access to their own mentors, coaches and professors from UF.

 Like learning to fly an airplane, students are assigned a one-on-one teacher mentor who can take the steering wheel when there’s trouble.
-Seminars after the school day provide research-based strategies customized to issues that SITE students face.
+Online seminars provide research-based strategies customized to issues that SITE students face.

 Advantages to the University of Florida’s SITE program: